 C3: intertemporality (each individual uses the scale the same way over time and the scale end-points represent the real limits)

-Fourth, it sets out some testable predictions of the theory and explains how such tests could be used to ‘correct’ the data if people do not intuitively interpret subjective scales in the way hypothesised.
-The conclusion of this paper is therefore optimistic.
-Not only does there not seem to be a problem where we feared there might be one, but we may well be able to fix the problem if we later discover it does exist.
+Fourth, the paper sets out some testable predictions of the theory and explains how such tests could be used to ‘correct’ the data if people do not intuitively interpret subjective scales in the way hypothesised.
+The conclusion of the paper is an optimistic one.
+It seems there is not a problem where we feared there might be one, and we may be able to fix the problem if we later discover it does exist.